gowvp/onvif/README.md

 > **Note**: This repository is a fork and modification of [use-go/onvif](https://github.com/use-go/onvif).
 We have made custom changes based on the original work.
 Special thanks to the original authors and contributors of the use-go/onvif project.

+## Changes and Modifications

+This fork includes the following modifications compared to the original [use-go/onvif](https://github.com/use-go/onvif) repository:

+1. **Updated to Go 1.25**: The project has been upgraded to use Go 1.25, taking advantage of the latest language features and improvements.

+2. **Updated Dependencies**: All related dependency libraries have been updated to their latest compatible versions for better security, performance, and bug fixes.

+3. **Migrated to Standard Library Logging**: All logging has been migrated to use Go's standard library `slog` package instead of third-party logging libraries, reducing external dependencies and improving consistency.

+4. **Fixed Issues from Original Repository**: Various issues from the original repository have been addressed.
+For specific fixes and details, please refer to the commit history.

 ## Installation

 To install the library,  use **go get**: